Bunkai9448/digipet_PSP/README.md

 ## Files & folders

-- ASM files for armips
+- ASM scripts for armips

-- BAT files to automate GIM to PNG image conversions
+- BAT scripts to automate GIM to PNG image conversions

+- BMS scripts for quickBMS

 - ToDo